adoolaeghe/CV/README.md

 #### Team-Player

 I have worked in a variety of context sharpening my interpersonal skills.
 I like to work in between conflicts, allowing flexibility that can lead to new approaches for a solution.
-At Makers Academy, I intentionally decided to work in a group when given the opportunity,
+At Makers Academy, I intentionally decided to work in a group when given the opportunity, adding a crucial dimension and motivation to my learning.

 ## Education